 Digital transformation in ecommerce makes trade borderless and effortless.
 Customers can purchase goods globally using a mobile device and choose the best for the best price.
 But this is only one side of running an online business.
-Another side is the cybersecurity threats associated with the ecommerce industry.
+Another side is the cybersecurity threats associated with the e-commerce industry.

 E-commerce Cyber Security.
 Why Do You Need It?

 In 1999, Kalakota and Whinston coined the term ecommerce.
-It referred to buying and purchasing goods, services, or information via computer networks.
+It refers to buying and purchasing goods, services, or information via computer networks.
 This was the end of the 20th century when broad masses started gaining benefits from online trade… and when security vulnerabilities began to accompany the online activities of average users.
 The more opportunities people were given, the more they had to be concerned with data privacy in e-commerce.

 No matter if you have recently started an ecommerce business or already managed to earn a stable position in the market.
 You need to care about security anyway.
 Here are the reasons: